ethereum/consensus-specs/specs/networking/rpc-interface.md

 )
 ```

-SSZ serialization is field-order dependent.
-Therefore, fields MUST be  encoded and decoded according to the order described in this document.
-The encoded values of each field are concatenated to form the final encoded message body.
-Embedded structs are serialized as Containers unless otherwise noted.
+Embedded types are serialized as SSZ Containers unless otherwise noted.

 All referenced data structures can be found in the [0-beacon-chain](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/core/0_beacon-chain.md#data-structures) specification.